typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/naming-convention.md

 }
 ```

-You can use the `filter` option to ignore names that require quoting:
+You can use the `filter` option to ignore names with specific characters:

 ```jsonc
 {